How to Fix Your Leaking Whirlpool Washer - SimplySwider.com

 Whirlpool Pressure Switch

-It measures the water level in your Whirlpool washer and automatically stops the machine from adding more water when the limit is reached.
+It prevents overflows by stopping the machine from adding more water when the limit is reached.

-This defect could occur if the sensor malfunctions and doesn’t detect excessive water levels or if the wiring is poorly connected.
+So, it makes sense that a leak could occur if the pressure switch malfunctions or if the wiring is poorly connected.

-• Step 1: Unscrew your washer’s access panel with a Phillip screwdriver.
+• Step 1: Unplug your washer and unscrew the access panel with a Phillips screwdriver.

 • Step 2: Locate the pressure switch.

-• Step 3: Carefully inspect the pressure switch and circuit board for cracks or detectable damage.
+• Step 3: Inspect the pressure switch and circuit board for visible damage.

-• Step 4: Use an adjustable or crescent wrench to detach the pressure switch.
+• Step 4: Use an adjustable or crescent wrench to remove the pressure switch.

 • Step 5: Replace it with a new, functional part.

-• Step 6: Screw the access panel back on and run a test cycle to ensure the new pressure switch works properly.
+• Step 6: Reattach the access panel and run a test cycle to ensure the new pressure switch works properly.

-7. Unclog or Replace the Defective Water Inlet Valve
+7. Unclog or Replace the Faulty Water Inlet Valve

 Whirlpool Water Inlet Valve

-Your Whirlpool washer is probably leaking from the bottom because the water inlet valve is faulty or clogged.
+Your Whirlpool washer might be leaking from the bottom due to a clogged or defective water inlet valve.

-Debris on the valve screens could interfere with the proper operation and lead to water overflow.
+Limescale build-up or debris on the valve screens can interfere with proper operation, leading to water overflow.

-• Step 1: Test your Whirlpool washer water inlet valve with a multimeter for continuity.
+Step 1: Test your Whirlpool washer’s water inlet valve with a multimeter for continuity.

-• Step 2: Replace the water inlet valve if it is defective or if it cannot support the water’s weight.
+Step 2: Replace the water inlet valve if it’s defective or unable to support the water’s weight.

-• Step 3: Clean out debris and build-up of dirt from the valve screens and install an inline flow filter to prevent future clogs.
+Step 3: Clean debris and dirt from the valve screens and install an inline flow filter to prevent future clogs.

-• Step 4: Run a test cycle to ensure the problem is solved.
+Step 4: Run a test cycle to ensure the problem is resolved.

-Your Whirlpool washer should stop leaking from underneath after unclogging or replacing the water inlet valve.
+Your Whirlpool washer should stop leaking from the bottom after unclogging or replacing the water inlet valve.

 Models Most Affected

-These specific Whirlpool washer models are the most prone to this irritating problem.
+Certain Whirlpool washer models are more susceptible to this frustrating problem.

 1. Whirlpool Cabrio Top Load Washer